pingcap/docs-cn/partitioned-table.md

 3. As a result of a limitation from current implementation, if a query condition cannot be pushed down to TiKV, it cannot be used by the partition pruning.

     Take the `fn(col)` expression as an example.
-If the TiKV coprocessor supports this `fn` function, `fn(col)` may be pushed down to the the leaf node (that is, partitioned table) according to the predicate push-down rule during the plan optimizing phase, and partition pruning can use it.
+If the TiKV coprocessor supports this `fn` function, `fn(col)` may be pushed down to the leaf node (that is, partitioned table) according to the predicate push-down rule during the plan optimizing phase, and partition pruning can use it.

     If the TiKV coprocessor does not support this `fn` function, `fn(col)` would not be pushed down to the leaf node.
 Instead, it becomes a `Selection` node above the leaf node.
 The current partition pruning implementation does not support this kind of plan tree.